 - Satisfaction after calls with support agents

 Put yourself in each customer’s shoes.
-What have been your favorite support experiences?
-What have been your least favorite?
+What have been your favourite support experiences?
+What have been your least favourite?
 Focus on these two questions to determine exactly what you should be measuring.

 Step 3: Cover Your Bases

 When it comes to customer satisfaction, you need more than a one-size-fits-all approach.
 Most likely, your users, audiences, and partners are engaging with your brand through multiple channels.
 In measuring customer satisfaction, make sure you cover your bases to assess every potential touch point with your business.

 - In person: Make sure that you check in with and measure customer success at the right frequency.
 Administer an opinion survey to collect feedback.

 - Phone: Determine whether you’re reaching out to your customers at the right frequency while ensuring that you’re spending discussion time efficiently.
 Administer an opinion survey and collect data between the lines by measuring average wait times and using voice-based analytics to measure key phrases like “it works” and “awesome.”

 - Social media: Ensure that you respond to customer questions quickly and that you’re redirecting them to the right channels.
 Also make sure you’re presenting the right public-facing persona as a company that is helpful, transparent, and takes customer concerns seriously.
 Collect data around sentiment and focus on the time it takes to answer questions.

 - Your website: Make it easy for your customers to reach out with their questions, comments, and concerns.
 Run a mix of usability tests and opinion surveys to make sure customer success resources are easy to access.
 Use your web analytics to determine how much time audiences are spending with your content and whether they demonstrate any browsing patterns.

 Focus on each channel individually so you can create a complete customer satisfaction picture and identify clear areas of improvement.
 Pay attention to a mix of what your customers are and aren’t telling you.